lenaguignard/mt_fs21_ex3/README.md

 # Pytorch RNN Language Models

 This repo shows how to train neural language models using [Pytorch example code](https://github.com/pytorch/examples/tree/master/word_language_model).
+I made some changes to the scripts to train my own model.

 # Requirements